modular/modular/KGEN/docs/index.md

 Because the SIMD/scalar types do not support dynamic shapes or dtypes, they also do not need operations like `meta.simd.size`.
 For any SIMD type, you either have an integer constant in the IR or a parameter expression.
-You can materialize either of these into an SSA value with `kgen.param.value`:
+You can materialize either of these into an SSA value with `kgen.param.constant`:

 ```mlir
 kgen.generator @algo<veclen, dt: dtype>(%src: !meta.simd<mul(veclen,veclen), dt>) {